How is space handled in custom monitor script parameters?

 Where can I view the configured monitors?

 You can navigate to Setup > Monitoring > Monitors, to view the list of configured monitors.
-Click the desired monitor to view more details.
+Click the monitor to view more details.

 Can I see the list of monitors displayed in the MONITORS screen without view permission?

 No, you must have View permission to see the list of monitors.
 Without permission, you receive a permission denied message “We are sorry.
 You do not have permission to access this page“.

 Scenario: An organization wants to monitor a Windows environment to track Windows event logs, applications, and services.
 At the same time, get notified when monitoring conditions and set thresholds exceed.

 Solution: Configure event log, application and service monitor from the available native monitors.
 An alert is generated based on the frequency and thresholds set while configuring the monitors.

 Customize disk space monitor

 Scenario: An organization wants to monitor disk space for Linux and Windows devices using a Perl script.